 - a) Host program development and debugging.
 One port is connected to the host and another to a PC.
 The PC is used to download images and macros that the host uses.
-The two ports allow both the host and PC to be connected without having to switch cables.
+The two ports allow both the host and PC to be connected without having to switch cables (only 1 is in control at any given time).
 The PC can also be used for interactive command execution / testing. - b) The SLCDx supports serial pass-through via the "aout" and "ain" commands.
 This allows serial peripherals to be attached to the SLCDx and accessed by the host.

-1.3.
-Bitmaps
+1.3 Bitmaps

 The look and feel of the interface is created by designing bitmaps (.bmp files) that are used for backgrounds, buttons, and controls.
-These are designed using a graphics design program such as Adobe PhotoShop or the Open Source GIMP program.
+These are designed using a graphics design program such as Adobe Photoshop or the Open Source GIMP program.
 As noted above, all SLCDx support Highcolor mode as standard, and 8-bit color mode is available on the SLCD+ and SLCD6 to support products migrating off the older, legacy SLCD.
 For most new designs, Highcolor bitmaps should be used.
 Note that Highcolor bitmaps are designed in 24 bit color space, and the BMPload program converts them into the more space-economical 16 bit (RGB565) format.
-For more on bitmaps, see Section 8.
+For more on bitmaps, see WORKING WITH BITMAPS.